When is the registration deadline?

 Where do I get a diploma?

 While not required, most parents do present their graduate with a diploma during the ceremony.
-Unless the program or curriculum you are using supplies a diploma, you can choose a variety of handsome designs from sources such as HSLDA or BJU, or design one of your own.
+Unless the program or curriculum you are using supplies a diploma, you can choose a variety of handsome designs from sources such as HSLDA or BJU, or even design one of your own.
 Online purchase of a diploma is available from www.graduationsource.com, or www.jostens.com/homeschool.
 Go to www.hslda.org/bookstore http://www.hlsda.org for an especially fine selection.

 Is a cap and gown required?